rrailton/us-wildfires-and-drought/us-wildfires-and-drought.md

 - <a href="#4-count-of-nas" id="toc-4-count-of-nas">4 Count of NAs</a>
 - <a href="#5-transform-fires" id="toc-5-transform-fires">5 Transform
   fires</a>
+  - <a href="#51-select-and-rename-columns-convert-dates-times-and-id"
+    id="toc-51-select-and-rename-columns-convert-dates-times-and-id">5.1
+    Select and Rename Columns, Convert Dates, Times and ID</a>
+  - <a href="#52-add-eastwest-feature-and-remove-non-contiguous-states"
+    id="toc-52-add-eastwest-feature-and-remove-non-contiguous-states">5.2
+    Add East/West Feature and Remove Non-Contiguous States</a>
+  - <a href="#53-check-id-is-unique" id="toc-53-check-id-is-unique">5.3
+    Check ID is Unique</a>
+  - <a href="#54-convert-catagorical-vars-to-factors"
+    id="toc-54-convert-catagorical-vars-to-factors">5.4 Convert Catagorical
+    Vars to Factors</a>
+  - <a
+    href="#55-create-discovery-to-containment-feature-and-resolve-outliers"
+    id="toc-55-create-discovery-to-containment-feature-and-resolve-outliers">5.5
+    Create Discovery to Containment Feature and Resolve Outliers</a>
 - <a href="#6-create-subsets-ca-west-east"
   id="toc-6-create-subsets-ca-west-east">6 Create subsets (CA, West, East)</a>